- Status of community water fluoridation in Wisconsin

-Recognizing that it is now possible to receive enough fluoride with slightly lower levels of fluoride in water, the HHS recommended changing the level for community water systems to 0.7 milligrams per liter.
+Recognizing that it is now possible to receive enough fluoride with slightly lower levels of fluoride in water, HHS recommends changing the level for community water systems to 0.7 ppm.

 The city of Antigo became the focus of a state study to test fluoride as a preventive of dental decay after residents pushed through a 1960 referendum repealing fluoridation and removing it from the public water supply.

 After only four years, cavities had increased a jarring 92 percent among kindergarten children, 183 percent among second-graders and 41 percent among fourth-graders.

 In light of the results, Antigo promptly resumed fluoridating its public water supply and rates of tooth decay significantly decreased.

 Dental caries (cavities) is a disease that can be acquired at any point in a person’s life.
 Early studies showed that water fluoridation reduced the amount of cavities children get in their baby teeth by as much as 60 percent and reduced tooth decay in permanent adult teeth nearly 35 percent.
 Today, studies prove water fluoridation continues to be effective in reducing tooth decay by 20-40 percent, even in an era with widespread availability of fluoride from other sources, such as fluoride toothpaste.